santoshjoseph99/blog2/content/blog/post13/index.md

 path: "/preact-mobx-part2"
 tags: ["preact", "mobx"]
 featuredImage: "./image13.jpg"
-excerpt: Small tutorial for preact & mobx
+description: Small tutorial for preact & mobx
 created: 2018-04-29
-updated: 2018-04-29
+date: 2018-04-29
 ---

 Testing is very important and this post will describe what the best (or simplest) way to go about doing that.
 We'll do some unit testing and some pseudo integration testing with a DOM emulation library (jsdom).

 We are going to start by installing a few packages needed for testing:
 `npm install --save-dev mocha preact-jsx-chai sinon sinon-chai jsdom chai lodash`

 Lets do some minor refactoring.
 Add this to the `CountStore` class:

 ```
   incCount() {
     this.count++;